joshprk/komotray/README.md

 # komotray

-Simple and lightweight tray icon which shows the current workspace for the Komorebi window manager.
+Simple and lightweight tray icon that shows the current workspace for the Komorebi window manager.

 ![](assets/demo.png)